corda/corda/docs/source/design/targetversion/design.md

     newApi() // Problem: `newApi()` does not exist on the node, can't load CorDapp

 ```
-Observations

 There is no guarantee with which API version a node is going to run a CorDapp, the Target Version merely indicates a preference (?).

+Example: Let's assume that we have a CorDapp with Minimum Platform Version 5 and Target Platform Version 7
+  * A node running Platform Version 4 will not load this CorDapp

+  * A node running Platform Version 5 will load and run this CorDapp (at API level 5)

+  * A node running Platform Version 6 Will load and run this CorDapp (at API level 6)

+  * A node running Platform Version 7 Will load and run this CorDapp (at API level 7)

+  * A node running Platform Version 8 Will load and run this CorDapp (at API level 7)

-Let's assume that we have a CorDapp with Minimum Platform Version 5 and Target Platform Version 6.
-A node advertising that it is running Platform Version 6 on a network with Minimum Platform Version 4 would be free to choose between running our CorDapp on Platform Version 5 or Platform Version 6.
+Example: Let's assume that we have a CorDapp with Minimum Platform Version 5 and Target Platform Version 6.
+A node advertising that it is running Platform Version 6 on a network with Minimum Platform Version 4 would be free to choose between running our CorDapp on Platform Version 5 or Platform Version 6 (TODO should we define a convention for this?).

-CorDapp developers have to test their CorDapps on all Platform Versions v, `minPlatformVersion` <= v <= `targetPlatformVersion`
+Additional benefit: Third-party libraries can be made backwards-compatible.

+It will be possible to do linting to detect when trying to use APIs from a newer version